Wetbikeboy2500/web_content_parser/README.md

 import 'package:web_content_parser/web_content_parser_full.dart';
 ```

-This project can be thought of in three different code bases based on directory inside src.
+This project can be thought of in three different code bases based on the directories inside lib/src.

 * [Util](#util)